-An illegal crackback block penalty occurs when a player committing a crackback block makes contact below the waist.
-This puts the player getting blocked at risk for a gruesome injury.
+An illegal crackback block penalty occurs when an offensive player comes from more than two yards outside the offensive tackle or from the backfield and makes contact below the waist, above the neck, from a blind side, or from behind.
+The forces involved in a crackback block put the player getting blocked at risk for a gruesome injury.
 Crackback blocks aim to stop defenders in their tracks in order to allow an offensive player with the ball to get around the defender.
 Therefore, this penalty is called on offensive players during a play.

 When an illegal crackback penalty is called, the result is 15 yards.
 This means that the offense is moved back 15 yards from where the previous play began.

 - A receiver goes in motion from one side of the field to the other.
-When the ball is hiked, the ball is handed to the running back who runs towards the receiver.
-To attempt and clear the edge for their running back, the receiver dives at a player running full speed.
-The defender does not see the hit approaching and unfortunately the receiver makes contact with the defender’s ankle.
-This is very dangerous and an illegal crackback block penalty is called on the receiver.
+When the ball is hiked, the ball is handed to the running back, who runs toward the receiver.
+In an attempt to clear the edge for their running back, the receiver dives at a player running full speed.
+The defender does not see the hit approaching, and unfortunately, the receiver makes contact with the defender’s ankle.
+This is very dangerous, and an illegal crackback block penalty is called on the receiver.

 What is an illegal crackback penalty in football?

 An illegal crackback penalty in football is assessed when an offensive player quickly moves towards the middle of the formation from far away in order to hit them from the side or behind.
 In order for it to be an illegal crackback block, the tackler must be set more than two yards outside the offensive tackle or come from the backfield.
 Additionally, contact must be made below the waist or above the head and from the side or behind.